kubilayagi/articles/mystuff.md

 - [ ] Amazon Prime Visa Credit Card
     - 5% back on Amazon and Whole Foods purchases (3% if you don't have Amazon prime)
     - TODO: other stuff

-- [ ] Uber Credit Card
-    - Unfortunately cash back comes as uber cash, so it can only be used with uber products
-    - But there's no annual fee so who cares :)
-    - Reasoning: this one is not essential, but if I'm going to take Uber anyways, I'd rather get 5% back every time that I ride.
-This also gives 5% cash back on Uber eats, which is what I would switch to instead of DoorDash when I get this card.

 #### Cards that might actually make sense to pay annual fee
 - [ ] Blue Cash Preferred Card